Books for science teachers

 Making sense of secondary science: Research into Children’s ideas.
 Rosalind Driver, Anne Squires, Peter Rushworth and Valerie Wood-Robinson.

-This is an excellent book that is easy to read and reviews some of the key prior conceptions students have about core topics in science education.
+This is an excellent book that is easy to read/dip into and reviews some of the key prior conceptions students have about core topics in science education.
 Any teacher will benefit from reading the relevant chapter before they embark on planning and teaching a new topic.
 I think this is the best of the Driver misconception books.

 Good practice in science teaching: what research has to say.
 Jonathan Osbourne and Justin Dillon

-This is great book that summarises the key areas of research and scholarship in science education.
+This book summarises the key areas of research and scholarship in science education.
 Well written and very accessible – I use this a lot when trying to find evidence to identify what works and why in the science classroom.

 This excellent book from the RSC provides some easy to use resources to prevent, diagnose and remedy some chemical misconceptions.
-This book is a great starting point when planning your chemistry lesson
+This book is a great starting point when planning your chemistry lessons.